blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 ### Intel NCS2 VPU and Myriad X Setup

-Intel produces a neural net inference accelleration chip called Myriad X. This chip was sold in their Neural Compute Stick 2 (NCS2) which has been discontinued.
-If intending to use the MYRIAD device for accelleration, additional setup is required to pass through the USB device.
+Intel produces a neural net inference acceleration chip called Myriad X. This chip was sold in their Neural Compute Stick 2 (NCS2) which has been discontinued.
+If intending to use the MYRIAD device for acceleration, additional setup is required to pass through the USB device.
 The host needs a udev rule installed to handle the NCS2 device.

 ```bash
 sudo usermod -a -G users "$(whoami)"